 Marketing and sales must push their numbers up and drive results effectively.
 And you know it is not always easy.

-46% of salespeople missed their quotas last year.
+46% of salespeople missed their quotas in 2018.
 Those who didn't are applying techniques to know and nurture well their leads and clients.

 So here is a question: